 The YRDSB Student Suicide Intervention Protocol is designed to address the six steps involved when responding to current and present thoughts of suicide, as well as actions related to suicide.
-In addition, the Protocol is governed by a set of guiding principles which are underpinned by a culturally responsive and reflective practice.
+In addition, 155 Wellington Street West, Aurora, ON., L4G 2P4 website: http://aurora.hs.yrdsb.ca Twitter: @AuroraHS YRDSB Instagram @fromtheofficeoftheeagles the Protocol is governed by a set of guiding principles which are underpinned by a culturally responsive and reflective practice.